RainDongWong/gitlearn/readme.txt

+this is aaaaaaaaaaaaa
-t is a version control system.ddddd
+t is a version contol system.ddddd